Advisory body urges Xstrata investors to snub Glencore

 ISS, the shareholder advisory firm closely followed by U.S. institutional investors, initially advised shareholders to vote against the tie-up.

-It has since recommended that investors support the merger and reject the remuneration proposals, following the adjustment of the share ratio in favor of Xstrata shareholders.
+It has since recommended that investors support the merger and reject the remuneration proposals, following the adjustment of the share ratio in favour of Xstrata shareholders.